 Gain a fundamental understanding of how to drive operational innovation and implement operational excellence across your organization.

 Strategy and finance.
 Value chain innovation and agile manufacturing.
 Design thinking and lean startup.
-From the incremental to the disruptive, the rigorous, experiential curriculum is delivered in three distinct yet connected modules over the course of four months to provide both depth and breadth.
+From the incremental to the disruptive, the rigorous, experiential curriculum will provide you with the skills to lead impactful change in your organization.